War of the Mantuan Succession

-The June 1631 Treaty of Cherasco confirmed Nevers as Duke of Mantua and Montferrat, in return for minor territorial losses.
-More importantly, it left France in possession of Pinerolo and Casale, key fortresses which controlled access to passes through the Alps and protected their southern borders.
-The diversion of Imperial and Spanish resources from Germany allowed the Swedes to establish themselves within the Holy Roman Empire and was one reason for the Thirty Years' War continuing until 1648.
+The June 1631 Treaty of Cherasco, confirmed Nevers as Duke of Mantua and Montferrat, as well as leaving France in possession of Pinerolo and Casale, which controlled access to passes through the Alps.
+The diversion of resources from Germany allowed the Swedes to establish themselves within the Holy Roman Empire and was one reason the Thirty Years' War continued until 1648.

 Background

-Since 1308, the Duchy of Mantua had been ruled by the House of Gonzaga, who also acquired the Duchy of Montferrat in 1574 by marriage.
-Both territories were part of the Holy Roman Empire and were also of strategic importance to the area known as Lombardy, dominated by the Spanish-governed Duchy of Milan.
-Control of this region allowed the Habsburgs rulers of Spain and Austria to threaten France's restive southern provinces of Languedoc and the Dauphiné, as well as protecting the overland supply route known as the Spanish Road.
+The Duchy of Mantua had been ruled by the House of Gonzaga since 1308, who also acquired the Duchy of Montferrat in 1574 by marriage.
+Both were part of the Holy Roman Empire and of strategic importance to the area known as Lombardy, dominated by the Spanish-governed Duchy of Milan.
+This allowed the Habsburg rulers of Spain and Austria to threaten France's restive southern provinces of Languedoc and the Dauphiné, as well as protecting the overland supply route known as the Spanish Road.